Skip to main content

 }

-Add the new test_get_books function to verify the creation of books:
+Add a new function called test_get_books to verify the creation of books:

 src/test/book_review_test.rell